Microwave89/regbackup64/README.md

 If you really screwed your registry neither safe mode nor system restore might work.
 However, you will still be able to access the Windows 10 Recovery Environment whether from your installation or from installation media.
-While you can use the "ERUNT" registry backup tool to perform a registry backup running it in your normal system you cannot use it to restore the backup while then running in the RE since it lacks the WoW64 runtime and thus does not support execution of the 32-bits "ERUNT".
+While you can use the "ERUNT" registry backup tool to perform a registry backup running it in your normal system you cannot use it to restore the backup while then running in the RE since the RE lacks the WoW64 runtime and thus does not support execution of the 32-bits "ERUNT".